 Focusing on finding a mutually beneficial agreement for both parties, ADR tends to be especially well-suited to those who wish to preserve their future relationship with the person they are in dispute with.

 ADR is also far more financially feasible for those individuals who do not want to be faced with sizeable legal fees at the end of their dispute.
 More conciliatory, and often highly effective, ADR entails far less stress than traditional litigation for everyone involved.

-To learn more about alternative dispute resolution methods and how the team at Drummond Miller could help you with this, contact our Family Law team to discuss this further.
+Our Family Law Team practices from our offices in Edinburgh, Glasgow, Bathgate, Dalkeith and Musselburgh.
+To learn more about alternative dispute resolution methods and how how the team at Drummond Miller could help you with this, contact our Family Law team to discuss this further.